IslandViewPTA/islandview-pta-site/site/content/movie.md

 \(Doors open at 9:30 am)
 [Anacortes Cinemas](http://farawayentertainment.com/location/anacortes-cinemas/)

 Students must be accompanied by an adult.
 This is not a drop-off event.
 Watch the [Incredibles 2 Movie Trailer](https://youtu.be/UhZ56rcWwRQ) here!

+BRING YOUR FRIENDS!
+This event is open to ALL!

 If you have any questions, please do not hesitate to contact: [President - Christy Fischer](mailto:president@islandviewpta.org) or [Vice President - Meg Mourning](mailto:vicepresident@islandviewpta.org)